Michael Gableman: Staff and Investigation

 The watchdog group American Oversight released documents obtained by an open record act request in a lawsuit against Assembly Speaker Republican Robin Vos.
 They show that Gableman's staff for his Republican party review of the state's 2020 presidential election, was initially provided with a $676,000 budget in public funds for a process that was supposed to end by November.
 His staff included members of former President Donald Trump's administration, conspiracy theorists, and others who have falsely claimed the 2020 election was stolen.
 They have examined election records in search of fraud.

 Gableman earned $11,000 a month.
 Some staff members, including former White House attorney Andrew Kloster, received up to $5,000 a month or $450 hourly.
 Ron Heuer, president of a group that sued to overturn the results of the election, was paid $3,250 monthly.
 Clint Lancaster, an Arkansas attorney was paid $10,000 monthly while others, including a former Milwaukee Police detective, earned $40 hourly.

-The American Oversight-released document show that the review staff made amateur mistakes and communicated with conservative businessman Mike Lindell, the "My Pillow Guy."
+The American Oversight-released document show that the review staff made amateur mistakes and communicated with conservative businessman Mike Lindell, owner of the "My Pillow" company.
 Gableman and his staff also visited the site of a Maricopa County, Arizona "audit" as well as a South Dakota "symposium" Lindell operated.
 Wisconsin taxpayers underwrote thousands in travel expenses.
 Gableman had spent $175,500, the bulk being paid for staff salaries.
 He and many of his staff members have made the false claim that Trump won the 2020 election.
 Biden actually won Wisconsin by 20,682 votes.